justinjiajia/bigdata_lab/spark_details/spark_script_code.md

       - `-cp "$LAUNCH_CLASSPATH" org.apache.spark.launcher.Main`

-        - `-cp` is used to specify classpath.
+        - `-cp` is used to specify the class search path.
+So, `-cp "$LAUNCH_CLASSPATH" expands to all directories and zip/jar files under */usr/lib/spark/jars*.

         - `org.apache.spark.launcher.Main` is located in `/usr/lib/spark/jars/spark-launcher*.jar`.
           ```shell